 From Sloane, our licensed aesthetician:

-UV rays are contributing factors in premature skin aging, eye damage and skin cancers.
+UV rays are contributing factors in premature skin aging, eye damage, and skin cancers.
 There are three different types of UV rays; UVA, UVB, and UVC.
-The UVC rays are absorbed in the earths ozone layer and, therefore, do not effect us.
-The main difference between UVA and UVB rays is the size of the rays, which dictates what the rays can and can’t penetrate or effect.
+The UVC rays are absorbed in the earth’s ozone layer and, therefore, do not affect us.
+The main difference between UVA and UVB rays is the size of the rays, which dictates what the rays can and can’t penetrate or affect.

-For those who live in the US: UVB rays are most significant during the months of April to October between the hours of 10am to 4pm.
-However, that doesn’t mean that during the rest of the year UVB rays won’t effect you.
+For those who live in the US: UVB rays are most significant during the months of April to October between the hours of 10 am to 4 pm.
+However, that doesn’t mean that during the rest of the year UVB rays won’t affect you.
 For those who live in areas that get cold enough to snow, you should know that UVB rays will reflect off snowy and icy surfaces and can bounce back up to 80% of the rays, which means that you are getting hit twice.
-UVA rays, though less intense, are 30-50% more prevalent and are present with comparatively equal intensity though out the day and year just like UVB rays.
+UVA rays, though less intense, are 30-50% more prevalent and are present with comparatively equal intensity throughout the day and year just like UVB rays.